Jan 5, 2022

 You write down your goals the night before the first meeting and post them to a Facebook group or private blog.
 At your first meeting you take turns reading your goals.
 You give feedback to keep them SMART.
 You each pick a quarterly goal to focus on for the next 3 months.
 This should be an outcome goal (run 5k in <25 minutes by July) and attached process goals (run 5k >=4 times/week, tracked on Strava so others can check and provide positive reinforcement).
 It's easy to tend towards fitness goals because they're easily quantified, but with some creativity you can do anything:

-- Cut alcohol to once a week via removing stores from the house
+• Cut alcohol to once a week via removing stores from the house and avoiding boozy parties

 The group then meets once a week at a regular time.
 Can be virtual.
 The night before you post on your goal progress.
 In the meeting you read this out and the team reinforces your successes, calls out excuses, and helps you figure out how to structure your life for better adherence.
 Why haven't you run?
 Haven't been getting up early enough?
 Why not?
 Tried the distant alarm trick?
 Getting to bed too late?
 Why?
-Try setting a bedtime?
-Cutting down on TV? etc.
+Tried setting a bedtime?
+Tried blocking Instagram past 9pm?
+Tried melatonin at 7pm to get sleepiness on your side by 9pm? etc.

 Soon enough you anticipate this and start calling out your own excuses and structuring yourself so you don't have to write an embarrassing report.
 But the group is still there to hold you accountable.

-Every quarter you have a special meeting to report on the final outcome of the goal.
-You should comment on whether and how you intend on keeping your new habits.
-Set a new goal.
-Usually from the 5 year 1 year 3 month goals you brainstormed last time, which you might choose to revise.
+Every quarter you have a special meeting to report on the final outcome of your goals.
+Evaluate how successful your goals were, what methods worked and didn't, and whether the gains were valuable and if/how you intend to keep the new habits.
+Set new goals.
+Some can be carried over from last quarter.
+Could also include novel goals, or ones taken from from the 5 year/1 year goals you brainstormed last time, which you can also revise.

 There's many variations.
 The above is just what my group does.
 We have also become dear friends and supports in other ways.
 We often add a weekly life update of non-goal material to our post.
 We sometimes set multiple goals, or carry one over to the next quarter, or finish a goal partway through a quarter.
 What matters is that the group examines any change, ensures it is well thought-out and not impulsive, and makes a joint decision.